COVID -19 Protocols

 - Any IST ID Holder with a temperature reading of 37.3 or higher will be checked again at the Weishan Lu gate by the Guard Supervisor using an ear canal thermometer.

 - Entry to the campus for those with ear canal temperature readings of 37.3 and above will only be permitted with the approval of the Director and following a further check using a mercury-in-glass thermometer administered by the Nurse in the Isolation Room (Qin 109).

 - IST ID holders must complete standard PassTab registration at the school gates, wear a face mask, and sanitize hands before entering the campus.
 Failure to present an IST ID will require Visitor Registration at the front gate.

-- IST Parent ID holders entering the campus after the 7:30-8:15AM Qin entrance formal temperature recording window must have their temperature recorded by a school guard at the front gate and registered with the front desk secretary.
+- IST Parent ID holders entering the campus after the 7:30-8:15AM Qin entrance formal temperature recording window must have their temperature checked by a school guard at the front gate.
 Parents must wear a temperature check clearance sticker (separate for morning and afternoon).

 - Private drivers may not enter school buildings.

 - Visitors are not permitted to enter the campus unless otherwise formally approved by a member of the school’s Senior Administration.
 Campus access shall only be permitted via the Front Gate.

 - Visitors approved entry must show a current Tianjin Green Health Code (including vaccination gold shield).
 An active Green Travel Code indicating that the visitor has not visited an Orange or Red travel risk area in the past 14 days must be presented before entry will be permitted entry.
 A digital forehead temperature reading below 37.3 degrees is required.